kurtishdekker/mex-cuda-CT/README.md

 # mex-cuda-CT

 ## preamble
-GPU-accelerated forward and back projection operators for CT reconstruction.
+This repository provides GPU-accelerated forward and back projection operators for CT reconstruction, coded in CUDA-C and interfaced with MATLAB through the generation of MEX files.

-Includes code for parallel-beam, fan-beam, and cone-beam geometries.
+Projection operators are available for parallel-beam, fan-beam, and cone-beam geometries.
 Additionally, a "general-3D" geometry option exists, where non-standard ray-paths can be specified.

-The purpose of this toolbox is not to provide a large number of implemented reconstruction algorithms.
-See the ASTRA<sup>1</sup> or TIGRE<sup>2</sup> toolboxes for a more complete set.
+The purpose of this toolset is not to provide a large number of implemented reconstruction algorithms.
+See the [ASTRA<sup>1</sup>][4] or [TIGRE<sup>2</sup>][3] toolboxes for a more complete set.
 Rather, the goal here is to provide the fundamental building blocks - the projection operators - without overwhelming potential users with a myriad of options.
 That said, a sinogram filtering function for filtered backprojection reconstruction (FBP)<sup>3</sup>, and a TV-minimization based iterative reconstruction algorithm (OSC-TV)<sup>4</sup> are provided as a jumping-off point for users who want to get straight to reconstructing their projection data.

 The intended user of these tools is one who wants a direct programmatic interface to GPU-accelerated CT operations and does not need (or, perhaps, want) a standalone application or GUI.